As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Instructions

-- Make roux: Add butter and flour to a large pot and stir continuously until a roux is formed, about 2 minutes.3 ½ Tablespoons butter, 6 Tablespoons flour
+- Make roux: Melt the butter in a large pot or saucepan over medium heat.
+Add the flour and whisk continuously for about 2 minutes until a thick, smooth paste (roux) forms.
+Cook until the roux is lightly golden.3 ½ Tablespoons butter, 6 Tablespoons all-purpose flour

-- Add beef broth and spices: Slowly pour in half the beef broth while stirring vigorously with a whisk.
-This will help prevent lumps.
-Once smooth and lump-free, add the rest of the beef broth, onion powder, garlic powder, beef bouillon base (if using), and bay leaf (if using).3 cup beef broth, ½ teaspoon garlic powder, ½ teaspoon onion powder, bay leaf, 1 teaspoon beef bouillon base
+- Add beef broth and seasonings: Slowly pour in about half the beef broth while whisking vigorously to prevent lumps.
+Once the mixture is smooth, add the remaining beef broth, garlic powder, onion powder, beef bouillon base (if using), and bay leaf (if using).
+For a darker color, add the browning & seasoning sauce.
+Whisk until fully combined.3 cup beef broth, ½ teaspoon garlic powder, ½ teaspoon onion powder, 1 teaspoon beef bouillon base, bay leaf, ¼ teaspoon Kitchen Bouquet Browning & Seasoning Sauce

 Nutrition